RedPillAnalytics/checkmate-examples-archive/obi/README.md

 We're hard-coding our version number to `1.0.0` in the build.gradle file, although we would normally use a plugin such as the [axion-release-plugin](https://github.com/allegro/axion-release-plugin) to handle release management with semantic versioning and automatic version bumping

 Why do we bother publishing our OBIEE distribution or BAR files as artifacts to Maven repositories?
 So we can pull that artifact later by simply referring to the version number.
-This allows us to automate deployments to downstream environments, as Checkmate for OBI can simply pull artifacts from Maven prior to deployment.
+This allows us to automate deployments to downstream environments, as Checkmate can simply pull artifacts from Maven prior to deployment.
 It also allows us to automate regression testing.
 As you will see later in the Quickstart, we can declare published artifact versions as baselines for testing new builds generated by Checkmate for OBI.
 This gives us a convenient way to pull down any prior distribution for regression testing or integration testing purposes.
 We can also generate incremental patch files this way and include them in our distributin files: we simply pull down from Maven whatever distribution was last published to our **Production** server, and use that in the patch-creation process.

 We'll run the `obi:build` task again, but this time we'll use the `--console=plain` option to get better screen output.
 We'll also add the `obi:clean` task to first clean out our build directory to ensure we re-generate all our artifacts: